kalesh13/z-carousel/README.md

 npm install --save-dev jquery
 ```

-z-Carousal by default uses jQuery's ```fadeIn``` animation. z-Carousal also supports animations provided by [Animate.css](https://github.com/daneden/animate.css).
-Animate.css has to be installed for using custom animations and this is not mandatory.
+z-Carousal by default uses jQuery's ```fadeIn``` animation.
+[Animate.css](https://github.com/daneden/animate.css) has to be installed if you want to use a custom animation.

 Install Animate.css via npm: